DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Method

-\paragraph{Rectified Flow Decoder.} We approach token decoding as a conditional generation task using rectified flow.
-Specifically, given a motion data distribution $P_\mathbf{X}$, we define the transport process from Gaussian noise $\mathbf{X_0}\sim\mathcal{N}(0,I)$ to motion $\mathbf{X_1}\sim P_{\mathbf{X}}$, guided by $\mathbf{C}$ which are features extracted from discrete tokens, formulated as:
+\paragraph{Rectified Flow Decoder.} Our goal is to decode discrete tokens into natural motion while operating within a continuous space.
+Therefore, we do not directly map discrete tokens back into motion, but treat discrete tokens as a signal to guide motion decoding in the raw motion space.
+Given the frame-wise conditioning features $\mathbf{C}$ extracted from discrete tokens by the condition projection module, we train a conditional rectified flow model to reconstruct the original motion.
+Specifically, given a motion data distribution $P_\mathbf{X}$, we define the transport process from Gaussian noise $\mathbf{X_0}\sim\mathcal{N}(0,I)$ to motion $\mathbf{X_1}\sim P_{\mathbf{X}}$, guided by frame-wise conditioning features $\mathbf{C}$, formulated as:

-In contrast to traditional score-based models that generate images or motion \cite{humanmotion} from sparse conditions like text, our goal is to decode discrete codebooks into raw motion using dense, frame-wise conditions.
-We achieve this by concatenating frame-wise features extracted from discrete tokens along the channel dimension, similar to image generation methods \cite{zhao2024epsilon, ho2021cascadeddiffusionmodelshigh}.
-This setup allows each motion frames to be conditioned on per-frame codebook features, enabling more expressive decoding.
-During the inference stage, features $\mathbf{\hat{C}}$, extracted from tokens by a pretrained token generation model, are iteratively decoded into $\mathbf{\hat{X}_1}$ by solving a conditional ODE using the Euler method.
+We concatenate frame-wise features $\mathbf{C}$ along the channel dimension, similar to image generation methods \cite{zhao2024epsilon, ho2021cascadeddiffusionmodelshigh}, allowing each motion frame to be conditioned independently.
+This formulation ensures that decoding remains in the continuous space, enabling more expressive decoding.
+During inference, features $\mathbf{\hat{C}}$ are first extracted from tokens generated by a pretrained token generation model.
+This extracted features are then iteratively decoded into $\mathbf{\hat{X}_1}$ by solving a conditional ODE using the Euler method, progressively improving generation quality.

-\paragraph{Condition Projection.} To enable our decoder to generate expressive motion, we extract continuous, frame-wise conditioning features from downsampled discrete tokens \( \mathbf{Z} = [\mathbf{z}_1, \dots, \mathbf{z}_{T/q}] \).
-Rather than applying naive upsampling and linear projection—which would lose temporal information—each token \( \mathbf{z}_t \) is repeated \( q \) times to restore the original temporal resolution.
-The repeated $q$ tokens are then stacked into a tensor \( \mathbf{Z}_{\text{stacked}} \in \mathbb{R}^{(T/q) \times (q \times d_{code})} \) and processed by a linear layer.
-Subsequently, we unstack the processed tensor to yield a sequence of frame-wise conditioning features, denoted as \( \mathbf{C} = [\mathbf{c}_1, \dots, \mathbf{c}_{T}] \), where each frame is assigned a unique set of temporal features.
-This method enhances the expressiveness of our frame-wise features, effectively guiding the iterative decoding process for improved motion quality.